yb66/RandomPerson/README.markdown

 etc etc

-or you can do things the old fashioned way
+or you can do things the old fashioned way (but why? anyway...)

+		require 'namefiles/spanishfemalefirst'
-  `require 'namefiles/spanishfemalefirst'` #obviously you need to use the path from where you are or where the script will run from
+    #obviously you need to use the path from where you are or where the script will run from

-		r.demographic["My fancy demo"].female = RandomPerson::SpanishFemaleFirst.new
+		r.demographic["My fancy demo"].female = RandomPerson::Names::SpanishFemaleFirst.new

 The rule is, put_underscores_between_the_important_words